JamesSilman/windows-media-player-extractor/README.md

-# Windows Media Database Extractor
+# Windows Media Player Database Extractor

 Forensic application to extract intelligence from Windows Media Player databases on Windows 7, 8 and 10